diazolin88/plugin-logs-filter/README.md

     -   **OR Logic**: Matches entries containing *at least one* of the positive keywords.
     -   **Exclusion**: Prefix a keyword with `!` to exclude it (e.g., `!debug`).
     -   **Search Scope**: Searches the entire log entry (header + details/stack trace).
--   **Preserves Context**: Displays the full multi-line entry if a match is found.
+-   **Preserves Context**: Displays the full multi-line entry if a match is found

 ## Usage